sminq/slate/source/index.html.md

 Code | Description
 --------- | -----------
 337 |  Business mobile cannot be empty.
-100 |  Business is not registered.
+100 |  This mobile is not registered.

 ## Device Register